Skip to content

 What I want from you

 Same ask as the beta, higher stakes.
 A release candidate is a bet that the API is right, placed in public so you can call it.
-The most useful thing you can do in the next few weeks is build a real thing on 1.0.0-rc.0 and find the corner I sanded wrong.
+The most useful thing you can do in the next few weeks is build a real thing on the release candidate and find the corner I sanded wrong.
 Report the bug.
 Tell me the name that reads badly.
 Show me the adapter that drifts from the docs.
-Once GA ships, that feedback costs a deprecation cycle to act on.
+Once the stable release ships, that feedback costs a deprecation cycle to act on.
 Right now it is free.

 If you are new here, start with the case for using DaloyJS today and the defenses you inherit on your very first route in Secure by Default.
 Then run pnpm create daloy@latest and come tell me what broke.

 Tagging a release candidate is the moment a project stops being "almost ready" and becomes "prove it."
-That is the scary-in-a-good-way part, and I would rather be here nervous than still adding features I would have to defend forever.
+That is the part that makes me nervous, and I would rather be here nervous than still adding features I would have to defend forever.
 Thanks for being early.
 Let us go find the bugs.

 About the author: Filipino developer in Norway who has cut enough releases at odd hours to know the scary ones are the boring ones with a big version number.